 Static SQL statements are written into the text of the program.
 However, the program can form new SQL statements dynamically, as it runs, and execute them also.
 In the most advanced cases, the program can obtain information about the number and types of columns that a query returns and dynamically allocate the memory space to hold them.

 Chapter 9.
-Modifying Data Through SQL Programs
+Modify data through SQL programs